rustfoundation/safety-critical-rust-consortium/arewesafetycriticalyet.org/docs/liaison/members.md

 | Orson Pessin            | OxidOS                                              |                    |
 | Christof Petig          | Aptiv                                               | @cpetig            |
 | Florin Baiduc           | Woven by Toyota                                     | @florinbaiduc      |

-The Liaison Subcommittee is not currently producing artifacts so there is no distinction between Observer and Producer roles.